- 15.The Ruins (Negros Occidental)

 Kawasan is in Barangay Matutinao, Badian Municipality.
 It is nestled at the foot of Mantalongon Mountain Range.

 The Chocolate Hills is one of the beloved attractions in Bohol.
-This site is world-famous and is often one of the natural wonders of the world.
+This site is a famous tourist spot in Visayas and is often considered one of the natural wonders of the world.
 This group of hills is extraordinary because of their sheer number, symmetry, and color.

-Joining Chocolate Hills tours will let you get a glimpse of more than 1700 hills scattered around a 50 square kilometer land area.
+Joining Chocolate Hills tours will let you get a glimpse of more than 1700 hills scattered around a 50 square kilometer land area and enjoy other Chocolate Hills activities.
 Green grass usually covers these hills.
 But during the dry season, the grass turns brown and gives the hills their famous chocolate brown color.

 The hills come in different sizes, but from afar, they appear to be almost symmetrical.
 This symmetry is what adds to the site's remarkable appearance.
 They seemed artificial because they possess precise shapes.